 - Grey bed bugs

-Grey bed bugs are common bed bugs Cimex lectularius are very dangerous pests, they can survive on human blood and leave red itchy skin.
+Grey bed bugs are common bed bugs.
+Cimex lectularius is very dangerous; they can survive on human blood and leave red itchy skin.

 What are Travel Precautions to avoid bedbugs?

-Since most of the bugs are carried by travelers through contact with beds and hotel rooms and infested accommodations, it should take certain precautions to help your control:
+Since travelers carry most of the bugs through contact with beds and hotel rooms and infested accommodations, it should take certain precautions to help your control:

-- Examine the possible hiding places of bed bugs as carpet edges, mattress seams, pillows, mattress, headboard and other small cracks where the bugs can hide.
+- Examine the possible hiding places of bed bugs as carpet edges, mattress seams, pillows, mattresses, headboards, and other small cracks where the bugs can hide.